rifatarefin/xvada/README.md

 Key features
 - Requires only a few example programs and an oracle; the oracle is a command that accepts a filename and returns exit code 0 for valid inputs.
-- Produces human-readable grammars with meaningful non-terminals.
+- Produces human-comprehensible grammars with descriptive non-terminal labels.
 - Generates grammars in ANTLR4 format, which are directly compatible with popular grammar-based fuzzers (for example, [Grammarinator](https://github.com/renatahodovan/grammarinator)).